-94. As through the Multilateral Instrument all of China's tax treaties will contain a provision equivalent to Article 25(3), second sentence, of the OECD Model Tax Convention there is no need for bilateral modifications.
-Regardless, China reported it will seek to include Article 25(3), second sentence, of the OECD Model Tax Convention in all of its future tax treaties.
+123. As through the Multilateral Instrument all of China's tax treaties will contain a provision equivalent to Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017) there is no need for bilateral modifications.
+In addition, China reported it will seek to include Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017) in all of its future tax treaties.